You are here

 Q: How do I access information on my submitted fellowship application, such as confirmation of its receipt, its assignment, my summary statement, etc.?

-A: You need to open and regularly consult your own NIH Commons Account.
-If your university office of sponsored research or electronic research administration staff or consulting personnel cannot help you with Commons-related issues, contact the Commons Helpdesk at 1-866-504-9552 or by email, at firstname.lastname@example.org.
-However, the NIDCD Fellowship Program Officer will inform you of the Institute's decision concerning funding.
+A: You need to open and regularly consult your own NIH Commons account.
+If your university office of sponsored research, electronic research administration staff, or consulting personnel cannot help you with Commons-related issues, contact the Commons Helpdesk at 1-866-504-9552.
+The NIDCD Fellowship Program Officer will inform you of the NIDCD's decision concerning funding.
 If your application will be funded, you will also be contacted by the NIDCD Grants Management Branch.

 Q: My fellowship application was recently reviewed.
 My NIH Commons account notes its impact/priority score, but not a percentile score.
 Why not?